ozziexsh/plug_db_session/README.md

 end
 ```

-We also need to create a schema for the sessions.
-It is HIGHLY recommended to setup cloak_ecto and use an encrypted map ecto type. https://hexdocs.pm/cloak_ecto/Cloak.Ecto.Map.html#content
+We also need to create a schema for the sessions:

 ```elixir
 # lib/my_app/sessions/session.ex